M-O-P-D/popm/README.md

 ![screenshot](./doc/screenshot.png)

+## Status

+- [X] Initialise available PSUs in each area according to available resources and limits
+- [X] Allocate PSUs within event's force area
+- [ ] Allocate PSUs as necessary from other force areas within alliance
+- [ ] Allocate PSUs if necessary from force areas outside alliance
+- [ ] Move PSUs to events

 ## Developer Setup

-`popm` is written in python3.
+`popm` is written in python3 and uses the [mesa](https://mesa.readthedocs.io/en/master/) ABM framework with the [mesa-geo](https://github.com/Corvince/mesa-geo) mapping extension.
 Use of a virtualenv or similar is recommended, but not essential.
 A [Dockerfile](./Dockerfile) is provided for containerisation and deployment.

 ### Native